Photo credits: - pierre bouyer

 Photo credits: dylan maidenberg

-Just over an hour by train on the Metro-North commuter rail from Grand Central Station, the rectangular strip of Stamford offers a gorgeous blend of natural beauty and sprawling life.
+Just over an hour by train on the Metro-North commuter rail from Grand Central Station, the rectangular strip of Stamford offers a gorgeous blend of natural beauty and lively city life.

-This Connecticut metropolis is a treasure trove of awe-inspiring local arts, a high-end dining scene, and an army of coastal activities to celebrate the sunny days.
+This Connecticut metropolis is a goldmine of awe-inspiring local arts, a high-end dining scene, and an army of coastal activities to celebrate the sunny days.

 Check out these three best places to visit in Stamford to make the most of your day trip from NYC.